noeldar/cmpe-588-project/README.md

 # Feature Importance-aware Attack(FIA)

-This repository contains the code for the paper:
+This repository contains the code for the FIA paper and my modifications for SHAP values:

 **[Feature Importance-aware Transferable Adversarial Attacks](https://arxiv.org/pdf/2107.14185.pdf)  (ICCV 2021)**